Information and Consent Form

 The results of this study will be published in Intercom, the magazine of the STC.
 More in-depth analyses will be published in academic journals and might also be presented at future events sponsored by STC and other organizations.

 If you participate, you will be asked to take an online survey.
 We have designed the survey to be completed in 5 to 10 minutes.

 C. RISKS AND BENEFITS

-The results, which are intended to be published in the December 2018 issue of Intercom, the magazine of the Society for Technical Communication, can provide technical communicators with information that can help them assess the extent to which their own work situations and backgrounds are similar to—or differ from—those of others working in the field.
+The results, which are intended to be published in the December 2020 issue of Intercom, the magazine of the Society for Technical Communication, can provide technical communicators with information about the perceptions that their internal and external “clients” hold of them.

 The information gathered will be anonymous.
 That means that it will not be possible to make a link between you and the information you provide.

-The research team will protect the information by storing the data collected in a password protected files.
-Only the researcher will have access to the files.
+We will protect the information by storing the data collected in a password protected files.

 We might publish the results of the research.
 However, it will not be possible to identify you in the published results.

 You do not have to participate in this research.
 It is purely your decision.
 If you do participate, you can stop at any time by closing your browser.

 Should you choose to withdraw and leave less than 70% or more of the survey complete, your data will be automatically removed from the analysis.